- 1 Outdoor Empire Recommendations

 Beam angle also relates to the transducer, but it deserves its own category.

-Transducers have three main beamwidths.
-These are wide, narrow dual.
+Transducers have three main beam widths.
 Each is straightforward and does basically what its name implies.

 – Lower frequencies ( 50kHz ) use wider beams which help locate schools of fish easier.
-In addition, longer waves will penetrate deeper, but will also show less detail, including fish.
+In addition, longer waves penetrate deeper but it also shows less detail, including fish.

-– A higher-frequencies ( 200kHz) have narrower beam while providing higher resolution image and more detailed representation of fish, bottom structure.
+– Higher frequencies ( 200kHz) have narrower beam while providing higher resolution image and more detailed representation of fish, bottom structure.

 Most fish locators, especially those intended for freshwater use, come with a transducer included.
 Serious anglers sometimes choose to invest in a separate sensor that better fits their personal needs.